cheminfo/nmrium-docs/docs/50_teaching/50_teaching.md

 :::info

 If you want to create or rename folders, click the **Explorer** button on the menu bar on the left side of **Visual Studio Code**.
-To create a new folder, click the **New Folder** icon.
-Then label the folder and click the **Enter key**.
-To rename an existing folder, right-click on it.
-Click **Rename** in the opened box.
-Specify the new name and click the **Enter button**.
-To delete an existing folder, right-click on it.
-Click **Delete permanently** in the opened box.
-Than click **Delete** in the opening box.
+To create a new folder, click the **New Folder** icon, then label the folder and press <kbd>Enter</kbd>.
+To rename an existing folder, right-click it and choose **Rename**, specify the new name, and press <kbd>Enter</kbd>.
+To delete an existing folder, right-click it, choose **Delete permanently**, then click **Delete** in the confirmation box.

-To save the changes click the **Source control** button on the menu bar on the left.
+To save the changes, click the **Source Control** button on the menu bar on the left.
 All the changes you have made are shown there.
-Write a short commit message in the **message** box.
-Then click the **check mark** above the box.
+Write a short commit message in the **message** box, then click the **check mark** above the box.
 The process may take a few minutes.
-Your changes will directly committed to the main branch on GitHub
+Your changes will be committed directly to the main branch on GitHub.

 :::

 Now you need to switch back to the GitHub page.
 If you are using the browser version of the Visual Studio code, click the button at the top right.
 Click the "Switch to repository" button there.
 You will be redirected to GitHub.

-Now click on the "Settings" button in the bar at the top center.
-Then click the "Actions" button on the left side of the desktop, then go to Generals.
+Now click the **Settings** button in the bar at the top center.
+Then click **Actions** on the left side of the page and go to **General**.
 You need to select the following settings:

-- Allow all actions an resuable workflows
+- Allow all actions and reusable workflows
-- Require approval for first-time contributs
+- Require approval for first-time contributors
 - Read and Write permissions

 For all three settings you have to click the respective "Save" button.